Biodiversity Ambassadors

 iNaturalist Training

 On April 1st from 1:00 3:00 p.m., Grace will host an in-person iNaturalist training for those who may be new to the software.
 Part of the training will involve hands-on practice with the app outside, so please bring your phone and have iNaturalist downloaded on it.
 The first portion of the training will be held at the 300 Committee headquarters, located at 13 Thomas B Landers Road.
 Weather permitting, the group will then travel to a nearby conservation land to practice using the app.
-Registration is encouraged, email Grace at [email protected].
+Registration is encouraged.
+Email Grace to register at stewardshipcoordinator@300committee.org.

 Important Dates